 Installation

-Headers can require a more complex and careful installation.
-Additional modifications may also be needed to fully utilize their benefits.
+Headers can require more complex and careful installation, and additional modifications may also be needed to fully utilize their benefits.
 Meanwhile, exhaust manifolds are installed by the factory, and compatible replacements can be easily installed without any complex modifications.

 Fuel Consumption